Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-{\bf Position of Replications Forks (RFs)}The confidence in our model is further strengthened by the reconciliation of the spatial distribution of the RFs from our model and {\em in-vivo} results.
-We have all the positional information of the position of the model RFs as we know the position of the RFs on the chain contour at different stages of the cell's life cycle; refer $3-$rd row of Fig.\ref{long_axis_data}.
-In the $(0-0.2)$ stage, the two RFs on the M-chromosome move from the $200$-th (and the $300$-th) monomer to the {\em dif-ter} position.
-Thereby there is a peak in the spatial distribution at the center of the cell, which the {\em dif-ter} itself gets to occupy after cell division due to reasons already explained.
+{\em Position of Replications Forks (RFs)} The confidence in our model is further strengthened by the reconciliation of the spatial distribution of the RFs from our model and {\em in-vivo} results.
+We have access to the spatial coordinates of the monomers on which the RFs are located throughout our simulation, corresponding to a cell's life cycle. refer $3-$rd row of Fig.\ref{long_axis_data}.
+In the $(0-0.2)$ interval, the two RFs are situated on the M-chromosome arms, and move from the $200$-th (and the $300$-th) monomer to the {\em dif-ter} position.
+The cell center gets occupied also by the {\em dif-ter} loci, soon after cell division due to reasons already explained previously.
+Thereby, there is a peak in the spatial distribution $p(z/L)$ of RFs at the center of the cell.
 At the end of the $(0-0.2)$ interval, the replication of the M-chromosome is complete and one has two complete D-chromosomes connected at the {\em dif-ter} in the Arc-2-2 architecture.
-The Arc-2-2 architecture ensures that the {\em oriC} are in the quarter positions, as the two D-chromosomes occupy different halves of the cell \cite{dna1}.

-At the start of $(0.2-0.4)$ interval, replication of each of the two D-chromosomes begins from the two {\em oriC}s.
-Thus four new RFs start at the position of the {\em oriC}s to start creating the GD-chromosomes.
-Thus, they start out from a position close to the quarter positions as reported for experimental data obtained {\em in-vivo}.
-Thereafter, the RFs start moving along the the two arms as in the train track model.
-Their positions are maintained around the quarter position as the cell elongates, though they also get pushed out towards the cylinder ends by the unreplicated sections of D-chromosomes.
-Because of the reasons mentioned above, the GD-{\em oriC}s are closer to the cell-ends in the simulation, thereby RFs show higher propensity to be in cell-ends in the $(0.2-0.6)$ stage, though it peaks near the quarter positions as in experiments.
+The Arc-2-2 architecture ensures that the {\em oriC} are in the quarter positions at this stage of the life cycle.
+At the start of $(0.2-0.4)$ interval, replication of the two D-chromosomes begins from the two {\em oriC}s.
+Thus, four new RFs start at the position of the {\em oriC}s, i.e. at quarter positions, and start creating the GD-polymer segments.
+Thus, the RFs are found at the quarter positions in our simulations in the $(0.2-0.4)$ interval, and are consistent with the experimental data reported.
+Thereafter, the RFs start moving along the two arms of each daughter chromosome assuming the train track model of RF-movement.
+The RFs move towards the poles because the loci that are being replicated, are also closer to the poles due to Arc-2-2 architecture, as explained before.
+As an example, at the end of $(0.2-0.4)$ interval the RF reached locus $50$ and $450$ on the left arm, which is located near the poles.
+Also refer the review section and SI-8, where we show loci localization of monomer $50$ when replication is switched off.
+Thereby RFs show a higher propensity to be in cylinder-ends in the $(0.2-0.6)$ stage, though it peaks near the quarter positions as in experiments.
+Experimentally, the presence of the nucleoid ensures that the probability of finding the RFs at the cell poles is zero.